Hexagon/blog/src/posts/guide-to-js/2023-09-03_asynchronous-code-with-javascript.md

     // An error were catched (rejected), we got an error insted of data.
   })
   .finally(() => {
-    // This is called wether the promise do resolve, or reject });
+    // This is called whether the promise do resolve, or reject });
 ```